 What is punishment?

-Punishment in behavioural terms has a much more specific meaning than the emotive one that we attach to the word.
+Punishment in behavioral terms has a much more specific meaning than the emotive one that we attach to the word.

-Strictly speaking punishment is anything which happens to, or around a dog, that makes his behaviour less likely to be repeated.
+Strictly speaking punishment is anything which happens to, or around a dog, that makes his behavior less likely to be repeated.